 Astronomical Very Long Baseline Interferometry (VLBI)

-(For EVN Call for Proposals, see below.)
+(For EVN Call for Proposals and VLBI schedules, see below.)

 High spatial resolution, i.e., images with fine details, requires large telescopes.
 The highest resolution in radio astronomy is achieved by using several radio telescopes, often in different countires or even on different continents, which simultaneously observe the same celestial objects.
 The data from all telescopes are sent to a central processor where images of the observed sourced can be produced.
 The technique is called Very Long Baseline Interferometry (VLBI).
 The same technique can also be used to study the Earth: distances between continents can be measured very accurately and Earth's rotation rate can be determined.